kenncd/kenncd/README.md

 - 👋 Hi, I’m @kenncd
-- 🌱 I’m currently learning html5
+- 🌱 I’m currently learning everything, I like to consider myself as a sponge.
 - 📫 Can find me @ kenyacastellanosd@gmail.com
+- ✨화이팅!✨

 <!---
 kenncd/kenncd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.